 "One of Eisai's compounds trumped the others, and so NCI and Eisai came up with a Cooperative Research and Development Agreement, and a phase I trial began in 2001," Dr. Newman recounted.
 The promising results of the trial led Eisai to begin full-scale clinical development.

-Last November, the FDA approved eribulin to treat late-stage metastatic breast cancer in patients who have completed two or more rounds of chemotherapy.
-(See related Research Highlight.)
+November 2010, the FDA approved eribulin to treat late-stage metastatic breast cancer in patients who have completed two or more rounds of chemotherapy.

 A Bright Future for Marine-Sourced Medicines